Today I’ve got a homemade ice cream recipe for one of my favorite ice cream flavors.

 NOTE: Some of the following links are affiliate links.
 If you happen to click on them and make a purchase, I might make a small commission.
 I appreciate your support of my blog.
 You can read my full disclaimer here.

-Mint Chocolate Chip Ice Cream (dairy-free with sugar-free option)
+Mint Chocolate Chip Homemade Ice Cream Recipe (dairy-free with sugar-free option)

 Makes approx. 1 1/2 quarts.